Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under - December 9

 Marquette vs. Notre Dame Betting Trends

-- This season, games featuring the Fighting Irish have hit the over just twice.
+- So far this season, just two of the Fighting Irish games have gone over the point total.

 Marquette Futures Odds